DistantEye/Happenings_React_FE/README.md

     * Spacing and alignment on UI elements should be adjusted.
 There are a few different schools of thought for UI design and the current placements don't quite match either of them
 * Jest tests aren't implemented beyond the placeholder.
 In a larger project, we'd want something for regression testing
 * There is some semblance of Responsive Design in the the Navbar and Calendar Page, but there is room for a lot more
+* The lack of sockets means some functions do not sync as reactively as they could if changes are made by another user or on another page.
+This would be a big concern in a real world application, but the limitations are acceptable for a demo